tlvanderzijden/Bayesian-Optimzation-Wind-Farm/README.md

 <li>Windtunnel: test in scaled wind farm as described in thesis.
 Power output of three wind turbines is measured</li>
 <li>FLORIS: FLORIS is a model to estimate the behaviour of wakes in wind farms.
 A FLORIS model is defined and the power is sampled from the model.</li>

-The variable `varExperiment` imports the experiment variables which are defined in a function.
+The variable `varExperiment` in MultiDimensionalOptimization imports the experiment variables which are defined in a function.
 See folder 'Models' for different models/experiments.

 ### Gaussian Processes and Bayesian Optimization
 More information about Gaussian Processes can be find in:<br>